lowRISC/opentitan/doc/ug/getting_started_dv.md

 ---
-title: "Getting Started with an OpenTitan Design Verification"
+title: "Getting Started with Design Verification"
 ---

 This document aims to enable a contributor to get started with a design verification (DV) effort within the OpenTitan project.